 Telematics User Application

 The Telematics User Application serves as the interface between the end-user and the telematics system.
-Typically it is provided in two formats - a web application and a mobile application.
-Once the user log in the corresponding web portal, the dashboard is presented.
-The mobile application provides the same information over a Android or iPhone phone.
+Typically it is provided in two formats — a web application and a mobile application.
+Once the user logs in to the corresponding web portal, the dashboard is presented.
+The mobile application provides the same information over Android or iPhone.
 It allows vehicle owners, fleet managers, and other stakeholders to access real-time information about their vehicles and perform various tasks remotely.
 The mobile app provides features such as live tracking, vehicle diagnostics, maintenance alerts, and driver behavior monitoring.

 The Telematics User Application also enables two-way communication, allowing users to send commands and receive notifications from the telematics system.
 For example, a fleet manager can use the mobile application to assign tasks to drivers, receive proof of delivery, and communicate with the drivers in real-time.
 The mobile application enhances user experience and facilitates effective vehicle management.